andyLaurito92/books-summaries/cracking-coding-interview/chapter8-recursion-dynamic-programming/dynamic-programming.md

 Then with the above, the subproblems either return a meoized solution or calculate it and store it into a "memory"

+*Note* Regarding running time: The time it takes *WITH MEMOIZATION* is

+*time <= sum subproblem_{i} relate of non-recursive work*

+Important note: If we don't use memoization the running time is exponential!

 ### Tricks

 Subproblem design: If input is a sequence, then good subproblems are: